Robjack19/notify.moe-extractor/README.md

-# Using python web scrapes to scrape users animelist/api and returns animeId and status
+# Using python web scrapes to scrape users animelist/api and returns animeId and status.
+# Then takes in those data values to return Anilists's animeId and status.
+# Then inputs data into a .xml file.